Plaque unveiled honoring Elizabeth Laird, the Fort Hood 'Hug Lady'

 The plaque in her honor says Laird will be "forever remembered for a priceless gift that was invaluable to the Fort Hood Community."

-A private group is currently raising money for a statue of Laird, but her daughter Susan Dewees-Taylor told FOX7 the most important thing is that the hugs don't stop.
+A private group is currently raising money for a statue of Laird, but her daughter Susan Dewees-Taylor told Fox 7 the most important thing is that the hugs don't stop.

 "We as a whole, when we see somebody, we should go up there and hug them and thank them for all they do," she said.